-With regard to recruitment and selection, there is a lot of evidence that interview panel members can form more favourable impressions of people similar to themselves.
+With regard to recruitment and selection, there's substantial evidence that interview panel members can form more favourable impressions of people similar to themselves.
 This can have a negative impact on the diversity and gender balance of new recruits to an organisation.
 We have run unconscious bias training and have incorporated awareness of this into the recruitment and selection training.
 We also, wherever possible, look to ensure gender balanced recruitment selection panels.

-I'm further encouraged that we have filled some of our senior vacancies with women in senior positions in the University including myself, the Chief Commercial Officer, and our Head of Governance & Compliance.
-There is also a high representation of women in our Senior Academic posts, Director of People and Director of Content.
+I'm further encouraged that we have filled some of our senior vacancies with women in senior positions in the University including myself and the Chief Commercial Officer.
+There's also a high representation of women in our senior academic posts - Directors (Content) and Directors (People).

-There's a large amount of evidence that when negotiating starting salaries women do not perform as well as men.
-By having clear pay regulations with controls on where new members of staff are appointed this limits differentials and ensures decisions are made on justifiable business reasons.
+There's substantial evidence that when negotiating starting salaries women do not perform as well as men.
+Having clear pay regulations with controls on where new members of staff are appointed limits differentials and ensures decisions are made on justifiable business reasons.

 In addition, it has been reported that one of the potential reasons behind a gender pay gap is individual managers, from across an organisation, making salary offers on recruitment.
-At Regent's, all offers are made centrally by the HR team who can ensure consistency in approach.
+At Regent's all offers are made centrally by the HR team who can ensure a consistent approach.